telerik/fiddler-everywhere-docs/knowledge-base/filter-traffic.md

 ### Filtering by the Client IP Column

-When Fiddler Everywhere captures traffic only from the host machine, the **Client IP** column will always have an identical value which usually is a localhost address such as `:ffff:127.0.0.1`.
+When Fiddler Everywhere captures traffic only from the host machine, the **Client IP** column will always have an identical value, usually a localhost address such as `:ffff:127.0.0.1`.
 However, that is not the case when Fiddler captures traffic from multiple hosts, that is, through **Allow remote computers to connect** and when the remote machines are set to follow the Fiddler proxy.
 Here is where filtering by the **Client IP** column is beneficial because it allows you to filter the traffic that comes from a specific IP.

 ![Filter by Client IP](../images/kb/filters/fcolumn-client-ip.png)

 ### Filtering by the Remote IP Column

 When you filter by a domain name or a specific API endpoint, you can still observe some sessions which contain the filter term and which come from third parties like Google Analytics, click trackers, and so on.
-You can further restrict the output by explicitly filtering by the **Remote IP** column, which indicates the server IP address that is used for this request.
+You can further restrict the output by explicitly filtering by the **Remote IP** column, which indicates the server IP address used for this request.

 ![Filter by Remote IP](../images/kb/filters/fcolumn-remote-ip.png)